 Tracey’s work experiences include working with post-secondary student at a Toronto College and an adult population at a community hospital.
 Her psychotherapeutic approaches include cognitive behavioural therapy, solution-focused therapy, dialectical behaviour therapy, and acceptance and commitment therapy.

 Call (416) 978-8030 to schedule first appointment, specifically asking for the “iSchool/Innis/MBA Counsellor”.
 Follow-up appointments are scheduled with the counsellor.

-If unable to book a time with Tracey (above), other counsellors are available for appointments.
-The SGS Wellness Counsellor offers brief counselling services five days a week and bimonthly wellness workshops exclusively for graduate students.
+If you are unable to book a time with Tracey (above), other counsellors are available for appointments.
+The SGS Wellness Counsellor offers brief counselling services five days a week and bi-monthly wellness workshops exclusively for graduate students.
 Build coping skills to help you meet the demands of your academic and personal life, offered in partnership with the Health & Wellness Centre.

 University of Toronto Graduate Students’ Union (UTGSU) provides mental health-related resources and services to students, advocates for graduate students’ mental health, and creates partnerships in the community.
 Offerings include events (e.g. art events, film screenings, talks), the annual Open Minds conference, free yoga, and monthly Mental Health at the Grad Room.

 Dental services performed by supervised dentistry students at a reduced rate.
 Services include pediatric, emergency, and general dentistry and orthodontics.